Does It Matter Who Builds Your Website?

 There are over 200 individual ranking factors or signals (and they are increasing and changing in weight regularly).
 If you plan to build your website, do you know and understand how SEO works, what the ranking factors are and how to optimize them, and how to engage in the right strategies to build trust and authority with the search engines?
 If not, then you can invest the time to research and uncover how to do it, or have someone build your website that understands how these things work together.
 If your goal is to have a website to get leads or increase your business, it is vitally important to understand that just having a website won’t do it.
 It has to be engineered specifically for a purpose, have the right design, the right content, and the right SEO strategy to become successful.

 The “process” of building a website can be done by just about anyone, but having someone that understands how everything works together for success is a different level of expertise.
 To create a winning website strategy, you need proper keyword and industry research, planning, content creation, professional design, strong calls to action, visitor funneling (lead visitors to appropriate actions), and website metrics and analytics to continue the optimization process based on actual visitor data and search engine data.

 As you can start to see, who builds your website is becoming increasingly important.
+Belov Digital Agency is for companies who want a e-commerce solution based on WordPress that is easy to implement at an affordable price.
 There is a lot more to a successful website than just getting online.
 There are tons of inexpensive resource to help you get online – the real difference shows up when your website starts producing leads and helping you retain and interact with customers.
 The “cost” of a properly developed website is more up front, but the real cost of having an ineffective website will be much higher in the end.